Quantum optimal transport with quantum channels: Quantum transport cost and quantum Wasserstein distance

 \end{cor}

 We can define the composition of quantum transport plans through the composition of the associated quantum channels.
-The possibility of composing quantum transport plans allows us to prove the following triangle inequality for the quantum Wasserstein distance. \begin{thm}[triangle inequality] For any $\rho_A,\,\rho_B,\,\rho_C\in\mathcal{S}(\mathcal{H})$,
+The possibility of composing quantum transport plans allows us to prove the following modified triangle inequality for the quantum Wasserstein distance. \begin{thm}[modified triangle inequality] For any $\rho_A,\,\rho_B,\,\rho_C\in\mathcal{S}(\mathcal{H})$ with finite energy,